yamad/libabf/docs/style.rst

 ```*_t``` suffix cannot be used directly because POSIX reserves it for
 implementations.

-If the type represents a struct, the strut tag should be the same as
+If the type represents a struct, the struct tag should be the same as
 the type but without the ```*_dt``` suffix.
 For a example::

     typedef struct foo foo_dt;